Coney Island hot dog

 A Coney Island hot dog, Coney dog, or Coney is a wiener in a bun topped with a savory meat sauce and sometimes other toppings.
 It is similar to a chili dog and is often offered as part of a menu of classic American diner dishes and at Coney Island restaurants.
 Despite its name and association with New York, it is most popular in the Midwestern United States, especially in Michigan.
-It was invented by early 20th century immigrants from Greece and the region of Macedonia to the United States.
+It was invented by early 20th century immigrants from Greece and Ottoman region of Macedonia to the United States.

 Origin

 "Virtually all" Coney Island variations were developed, apparently independently, by groups of European immigrants in the early 1900s, many fleeing the Balkan Wars, who entered the US through Ellis Island in New York City.
 Family stories of the development of the dishes often included anecdotes about visits to nearby Coney Island.
 The origin of the style is somewhat murky: there were parallel developments in New York, Michigan, Ohio, and elsewhere around the United States, especially where there were concentrations of immigrants from the Balkans.

 The first documented European name for the island is the Dutch name Conyne Eylandt or Conynge Eylandt.
 This would roughly be equivalent to Konijn Eiland using modern Dutch spelling, meaning Rabbit Island.
 The name was anglicized to Coney Island after the English took over the colony in 1664, coney being the corresponding English word.
 The hot dog's fame later spread from this part of Brooklyn, New York, where Nathan Handwerker, a Polish Jewish immigrant, was an early entrepreneur who sold them at his stand in Coney Island.
 His business was later named "Nathan's", an iconic brand that remains popular as both a fast-food chain and as a grocery product.
 The alternate name for a hot dog—a "Coney," most likely derived from the positive regional and national publicity Nathan's began to generate.